bartlomiejMilosz/wordle-game/README.md

 # Wordle Game

-This is a Wordle game clone built with TypeScript and Vite.
-The game allows users to guess a word within a limited number of attempts.
+This is a Wordle game clone developed with TypeScript and Vite, where players challenge themselves to guess a hidden word within a limited number of attempts.
+With intuitive gameplay and daily word updates, it offers a fun and engaging experience for all word enthusiasts.

 ## UI